metaplex-foundation/developer-hub/src/pages/guides/general/how-to-diagnose-solana-transaction-errors.md

 - All instructions submitted
 - All logs including error messages

-This failed transaction can then be send to someone to inspect the details of the transaction to help diagnose why your transaction is failing.
+This failed transaction can then be sent to someone to inspect the details of the transaction to help diagnose why your transaction is failing.

 This works on both **Mainnet** and **Devnet**.
 This does also work on **Localnet** but is more complicated and sharing the details is more difficult.